-In 2014-15 we conducted two customer satisfaction surveys aimed at assessing the views of people that had received a planning application decision during the period.
-The first covered the period April 2014 - September 2014 and the second covered the period October 2014 - March 2015.
-The following feedback is based on the combined results of both surveys.
+In 2015-16 we conducted a customer satisfaction survey aimed at assessing the views of people that had received a planning application decision during the year.

-The surveys were sent to 159 people, 24% of whom submitted a whole or partial response.
-The majority of responses (71%) were from local agents.
-21% were from members of the public.
-0% of respondents had their most recent planning application refused.
+The survey was sent to 117 people, 16% of whom submitted a whole or partial response.
+The majority of responses (58%) were from local agents.
+26% were from members of the public.
+11% of respondents had their most recent planning application refused.